anto2oo/furnace/README.md

 ## Usage

-furnace is subdivided in 8 different modules that are :
+furnace is subdivided in different modules that are :
-- usr
-- web_host
+- user
-- db
+- website
-- db_usr
+- database
 - mail
-- mail_domain
 - ssl

 ### User management